fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

     - Header:
         - `X-Session-ID`: string, session token id
     - Payload:
-        - `file_type`: string, always "detached_award" for FABS files
+        - `file_type`: string, always "fabs" for FABS files
         - `warning`: boolean (`true` for warning files, `false` for error files)
     - Response:
         - `url`: string, direct url to the error/warning report
 - If a reupload is needed, begin again from `upload_detached_file` with these changes:
     - `upload_detached_file` Payload:
-        - `detached_award`: string, name of file being uploaded
+        - `fabs`: string, name of file being uploaded
         - `existing_submission_id`: string, ID of the submission

 ### Publish Submission